devops-42/katacoda-docker-playground/1/step4.md

 `docker ps`{{execute}}

-Unlike the previous example the `NAME` column now contains the user-defined name `web`.
+Unlike the previous example the `NAMES` column now contains the user-defined name `web`.

 In the `PORTS` column we see, that the Nginx running inside the container exposes a port 80 for HTTP access.
 In order to access the port from the outside the container, we need to add more options to the `docker run` command.
 Stop the container again: